parlance-zz/g-diffuser-bot/README.md

  5)  place any pre-downloaded diffusers models into the ./models folder for specific instructions on model download / installation please see models/README.md (https://github.com/parlance-zz/g-diffuser-bot/tree/main/models)
  6)  If you are running Windows 10 you may need to turn on "developer mode".
 Look for "developer settings" in the start menu.
+     If you are running Windows 10 or Windows Server you will need to reboot before running g-diffuser (due to pytorch installation requirements on Windows, sorry)

 Optional: edit g_diffuser_config_models.yaml, g_diffuser_config.py and g_diffuser_defaults.py as appropriate, save your changes